prasanvb/serverless/README.md

 - For libraries that return a promise, you can return that promise directly to the runtime
   - `return s3.listBuckets().promise()`
 - When you designate code as an ES module, you can use the await keyword at the top level of code.

+## Dynamodb

+- For items with a given partition key value, DynamoDB stores these items close together, in sorted order by sort key value.

+### Query Operations

+- In a Query operation, DynamoDB retrieves the items in sorted order, and then processes the items using KeyConditionExpression and any FilterExpression that might be present.
+Only then are the Query results sent back to the client.
+- A Query operation always returns a result set.
+If no matching items are found, the result set is empty.
+- Query results are always sorted by the sort key value.
+If the data type of the sort key is Number, the results are returned in numeric order.
+Otherwise, the results are returned in order of UTF-8 bytes.
+By default, the sort order is ascending.
+To reverse the order, set the ScanIndexForward parameter to false.
+- A single Query operation can retrieve a maximum of 1 MB of data.